 Mana means mind.
 It is the level of processing thoughts and emotions.
 Most of us get stuck into this kosha.
-Negative aspects of these kosha includes worry, anxiety, feeling lonely, lack of love for self and others.
+Negative aspects of this kosha include worry, anxiety, feeling lonely, lack of love for self and others.

-Main purpose of surya namaskar is to feel gratitude for the sun, a life-giving force for our planet.
+The main purpose of Surya Namaskar is to feel gratitude for the sun, a life-giving force for our planet.
 When we feel thankful for the things we already have, it has a very positive impact on our emotions.
 When we practice gratitude we attract more of the positive things and experiences in our life to be thankful for.

 Deep and calming breathing practices in sun salutations and other yogic practices help us to remove any negative emotional blockages from our mind and body.